vanya-koleva/softuni_courses/django_basics/03_urls_and_views/README.md

     -   An object responsible for serializing our response (breaking it into packets, etc.)

-    -   An object responsible for serializing our response (breaking it into packets, etc.)

-    -   We can pass `content` to it.
+    -   We can pass content to it.

     -   We can pass a `status_code` to it.